 The fair value of the properties was determined using the market comparable method.
-At 30 June 2020, four properties were revalued externally as there had been indicators that the value of these properties had materially changed.
-The remeasured fair values of these four properties were determined based on valuations performed by Cushman & Wakefield, an accredited independent valuer who has valuation experience for similar properties in Australia.
-All properties were revalued in 2018 by Knight Frank LLP.
+At 30 June 2021, all properties were revalued externally in line with the Group's revaluation policy.
+The remeasured fair values of these all properties were determined based on valuations performed by Cushman & Wakefield, an accredited independent valuer who has valuation experience for similar properties in Australia.
+All properties were previously revalued in 2018 by Knight Frank LLP.

-A net loss from the revaluation of the properties of \$165,000 (2019: Nil) was recognised in Other Comprehensive Income.
+A net gain from the revaluation of the properties of \$409,000 (2020: \$165,000 net loss) was recognised in Other Comprehensive Income.